 Devon was exposed to Braille at an early age by his father who used it due to blindness.
-With his interest in Braille, Devon took this opportunity and began to work with Audrey Schading, one of Lighthouse Guild’s Braille instructors.
+With his interest in Braille, Devon took this opportunity and began to work with Audrey Schading, a former Lighthouse Guild’s Braille instructor.
 He has mastered it so well that now he is starting to learn Unified English Braille (UEB), the new Braille code that has been adopted by most countries where English is a principal or significantly used language.

 Devon was able to regain his independence thanks to the Adaptive Daily Living (ADL) and mobility instruction he received.
 In ADL he learned how to clean, sew, cook and organize his belongings with a system that makes sense for him.
 Through orientation and mobility, he practiced navigational skills such as listening to traffic, safely crossing the street, using a guide cane and traveling on busses and trains.